-The following selected financial data for the Company should be read in conjunction with the Financial Statements, and related notes thereto, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this Prospectus.
-Selected financial data as of and for each of the fiscal years in the five-year period ended June 30, 1998 have been derived from the Financial Statements of the Company included elsewhere in this Prospectus and have been audited by Arthur Andersen LLP, independent public accountants, whose report thereon is also included elsewhere in this Prospectus.
+The following selected financial data should be read in conjunction with the Consolidated Financial Statements and related notes, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this Prospectus.
+Selected financial data as of and for each of the fiscal years in the five-year period ended June 30, 1998 have been derived from the Consolidated Financial Statements included elsewhere in this Prospectus.
+USEC's Consolidated Financial Statements have been audited by Arthur Andersen LLP, independent public accountants, whose report is also included elsewhere in this Prospectus.